iobis/pacman-pipeline-training/tutorial.md

 ./Miniconda3-py39_4.12.0-Linux-x86_64.sh
 ```

-At the end of the installation procedure, enter `yes` when asked to run `conda init`.
+:fire: At the end of the installation procedure, enter `yes` when asked to run `conda init`.

 After installing Miniconda, close the terminal and start a new one.

-#### Install Snakemake

-After starting a new Ubuntu session, install `mamba` by typing the following into the terminal:
+We will also install [Mamba](https://mamba.readthedocs.io/en/latest/), which is a faster drop-in replacement for conda:

 ```
 conda init